 The Group's operating segments have been determined with reference to the monthly management accounts used by the Chief Operating Decision maker to make decisions regarding the Group's operations and allocation of working capital.
-Due to the size and nature of the Group, the Board as a whole has been determined as the Chief Operating Decision Maker.
+Due to the size and nature of the Group, the Managing Director has been determined as the Chief Operating Decision Maker.